An observational signature for extremal black holes: Numerical Approach Results (RN Kerr)

 where $S$ denotes the location of $\ml{I}^+$ in hyperboloidal coordinates, $r_*$ is the usual tortoise coordinate and $v$ is the modified advanced time.
 Note that the angular variables are the same in both coordinate systems.\\

 Our numerical implementation scheme entails re-writing the second order PDE in terms of two coupled first-order differential equations.
 We solve this system using a high-order weighted essentially non-oscillatory (WENO) finite-difference scheme with explicit Shu-Osher time-stepping.
-Details may be found in our previous work~\cite{weno,subir1}.
+In the RN case, we solve a (1+1)D system using the standard decomposition in spherical harmonics, while in the Kerr case we solve (2+1)D system.
+Details may be found in our previous work~\cite{weno,subir1,subir2,subir3,subir4}.
 We choose $S=19.0$ and the location of $\ml{H}^+$ such that, $\rho(\ml{H}^+)=0.95$.
-The initial data is a truncated Gaussian centered at $\rho=(1.0, 1.1, 1.2)$ with a width of $(0.16, 0.22, 0.31)$ and non-zero for $\rho\in[0.95,8]$.
+The initial data is a truncated Gaussian centered at $\rho=(1.0, 1.1, 1.2)$ with a width of $(0.16, 0.22, 0.32)$ and non-zero for $\rho\in[0.95,8]$.
 This ensures compactly supported initial data but with non-zero support on the $\ml{H}^+$ surface.
+The angular distribution of this initial data is spherically symmetric i.e. the $\ell=0$ monopole.
+However, the initial data's angular distribution can be considered as ``generic'' i.e. includes all axisymmetric multipoles, since the higher-multipoles decay rapidly leaving the $\ell=0$ monopole to dominate at late times consistent with Price's Law in both ERN and EK.

 Finally, to complete these long duration, high-accuracy and high-precision computations in a reasonable time-frame we make extensive use GPGPU-based parallel computing.
 For additional details on implementation of such intensive computations on a parallel GPU architecture, we refer the reader to our earlier work on the subject~\cite{weno}.
+Note that these simulations take significant computational resources to run.
+Each RN simulations takes a week of wall-clock time, while the Kerr ones take a month.
+For this reason, we focused our efforts on the extremal cases and did not attempt any near-extremal cases.
+However, our previous work~\cite{subir2} in that context suggests that for cases in which the black holes are very close to extremality, the extremal case results are a good approximation as a ``transient'' i.e. for early times.